 - A cookie scoop works well to make evenly proportioned clusters, but you can also use a large spoon.

-- Depending on how big your candy clusters are, you'll get 70-90 pieces.
+- Depending on the size of your candy clusters, you'll get 70-90 pieces.
 That's a huge batch!

 - You can place the melted candy in cupcake liners to make a festive presentation.

 - If you’re topping your clusters with holiday sprinkles, don’t scoop more than 8 - 10 pieces before going back and adding the sprinkles.
-Adding them while the clusters are still soft is important, or the sprinkles won’t stick.
+It's important to add them while the clusters are still soft, or the sprinkles won’t stick.
 You can also leave them off if you want plain candy.

 - If you want to gift your crockpot Christmas candy, simply put some clusters in cellophane bags and tie them with a ribbon.